simplajs/simpla/CONTRIBUTING.md

 ## New elements

 One of the best ways to contribute to the Simpla project is by creating your own Simpla elements!
-We're planning much more thorough documentation for this soon, but to publish your element to the [catalogue](https://www.simplajs.org/elements) submit a PR against [its repo](https://github.com/SimplaElements/simpla-elements).
+We're planning much more thorough documentation for this soon.